 Should you wish to make any changes to your confirmed booking, you must notify us in writing as soon as possible.
 Whilst we will endeavour to assist, we cannot guarantee we will be able to meet any such requests.
 Where we can, an amendment fee of £50.00 per amendment may be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.
 A change of booking dates will normally be treated as a cancellation of the original booking and rebooking in which case cancellation charges will apply.
 Changes may result in the recalculation of the booking cost where, for example, the basis on which the price of the original booking was calculated has changed.

 You may transfer your booking or your place on the booking to someone else (introduced by you) without payment of our cancellation charges providing the request for the transfer is made in writing not less than 28 days before departure.
-The person(s) to whom you wish to make the transfer must also satisfy all conditions which form part of your contract with us.
+The person(s) to whom you wish to make the transfer must also satisfy all booking terms and conditions which form part of your contract with us.
 Requests for transfer must be accompanied by the name and other applicable details of the replacement person(s).
 Where a transfer to a person of your choice can be made, all costs and charges incurred or imposed by any of our suppliers, together with an amendment fee, which will be confirmed at the time, must be paid before the transfer can be effected.

 The original party member(s) and the transferee remain jointly and severally liable for payment of all sums.
 If you are unable to travel and cannot find anyone to take over your booking or place on the booking, cancellation charges as set out in clause 7 will apply.
 Otherwise, no refunds will be given for passengers not travelling or for unused services.

-IMPORTANT NOTE: Certain arrangements cannot be changed after a reservation has been made so that name changes, other alterations and cancellation affecting these services are likely to incur a 100% cancellation charge and the applicable cost of rebooking the service from the time of booking.
+IMPORTANT NOTE: Certain arrangements cannot be changed after a reservation has been made so that name changes, other alterations and cancellations affecting these services are likely to incur a 100% cancellation charge and the applicable cost of rebooking the service from the time of booking.

 7. Cancellation by you

 You may cancel your confirmed booking at any time before departure.
 You may also transfer your booking as referred to in clause 6 above.
-Should you or any member of your party need to cancel your booking once it has been confirmed, the party leader must immediately advise us by e-mail or by posting or hand delivering written notice of cancellation to us.
+Should you or any member of your party need to cancel your booking once it has been confirmed, the party leader must immediately advise us by e-mail or by posting or hand-delivering written notice of cancellation to us.
 Your notice of cancellation will only be effective when it is received in writing by us at our offices.
 As we incur costs from the time we confirm your booking the cancellation charges set out below will be payable.